 If an individual will self administer iron supplements or by recommendation by an unaware practitioner, the patient may feel much worse.
 Viruses and bacteria thrive on iron and will multiply even faster to the point that some patients cannot get out of bed.

 A lot of people have viral infections throughout the year, regardless of the season.
 People may have the flu virus, Epstein Barr virus and other viruses and bacteria all year around.

 How can I find out why I am fatigued?

 Nothing compares to the professional advice of a naturopath, who will take the time and investigate the causes of your fatigue.
 Fatigue could be due to a viral infection or bacterial infection, adrenal fatigue, underactive thyroids or Hashimotos disease, inflammation, chronic pain, gut/liver toxicity, emotional/mental stress, poor energy production, sleep apnoea, sleep deprivation, high fat/ carbohydrate diet , obesity and also perhaps due to an iron deficiency.

 Our Health Analytical Tools will give you an answer to all those scenarios as to why you are fatigued.
 Only then our practitioner will advise you an appropriate treatment.

 by Danuta Hulajko, Holistic practitioner, DH Natural Medicine Clinic

 About the Author

-Danuta Hulajko is a holistic practitioner, international speaker, founder of the DH Natural Medicine Clinic and www.healingremedies.com.au , Sydney.
+Danuta Hulajko is a holistic practitioner, international speaker, and founder of the DH Natural Medicine Clinic and www.healingremedies.com.au , Southern Highlands, NSW.
 She specialises in anti-aging, autoimmunity, digestive disordesrs and heavy metals chelation.
 For more information please go to our website.
 You can follow Danuta Hulajko work, events, seminars, expos, latest health research, her health tips and advice on Facebook and LinkedIn